shinjiwlab/shinjiwlab.github.io/_posts/2023-10-03-foundations.md

 - WavLabLM: Joint denoising for cross-lingual speech representation learning
 - ML-SUPERB Challenge: A community driven speech benchmark for 154 languages

 If you're reading this in 2023, these works will be presented at [ASRU](http://www.asru2023.org/).
-Check out our presentations in Taipei if you are interested in more details.
+Come visit our presentations in Taipei if you are interested in more details!
+Be sure to check out the Colab demos for OWSM and WavLabLM linked below too.

 ## YODAS: 420k Hours of Annotated Multilingual Data
 {% details Authors %}
 *Xinjian Li, Shinnosuke Takamichi, Takaaki Saeki, William Chen, Sayaka Shiota, Shinji Watanabe*
 {% enddetails %}
 &nbsp;

+*Paper and Data coming soon*

 Unlike text-driven Large Language Models, many spoken language tasks are inherently multi-modal: we often interact with these speech models through text, either as an input or output.
 This makes paired speech-text data a neccessity, but it is much more difficult to acquire compared to unpaired speech or unpaired text.
 Companies like Google and Meta are able to train large-scale speech foundation models <d-cite key="pmlr-v202-radford23a, zhang2023google,barrault2023seamlessm4t,pratap2023scaling"></d-cite> through their access to considerable amounts of internal paired data that remain unreleased, often due to privacy or copyright restrictions. **How can researchers train more powerful models using the newest techniques, without access to sufficient amounts of data?**